trevor-the-developer/articles/docker-mx-linux-setup.md

 # MX Linux Developer Setup

 ## Introduction
-Hello welcome to this guide where we go through the process of setting up Docker on an MX Linux system (Debian 12 based).
+Hello welcome to this guide where we go through the process of setting an MX Linux development environment.

 By the end of this guide you will have setup
 - Developement tools